memochou1993/nyan-profile/README.md

 ### GitHub Pages

-Enable GitHub Actions for the repository.
+First, set the GitHub Pages source of the project to GitHub Actions.

-Set `basePath` field to repository name in `nyan.config.json`.
+Next, set `basePath` field to repository name in `nyan.config.json`.

 ```json
 {